 Information and Control

 The purpose of information logistics is to deliver the proper product, which contains the relevant data element, in the correct format, to the correct individual at the right price, based on customer demand.
 Order levels influence which orders must be chosen and packaged in warehouses, as well as transportation planning and management.
-Information and control’s role is to assist in the development of information systems that may be utilized to control operational activities.
+Information and control’s role is to assist in the development of information systems that may be utilised to control operational activities.
 They’re also important for anticipating demand and inventories.